5c077/ExpressionDB/README.md

 ## Editing the Code
 In order for the user interface to accurately represent the new user data, certain fields of the code will need to be edited.
 This can be done by simply opening the files in RStudio.
 The "Comments" that follow the # symbol will give detailed intructions of what to input and where to put it.
 These edits will be specific to the user data, which is why it is important that the user review the file and make these changes manually.

-Click [here](https://expressiondb.wordpress.com/) for a detailed user guid.
+Click [here](https://expressiondb.wordpress.com/) for a detailed user guide.